CERIT-SC/echo2/README.md

 ### Output files
 Output file name (where corrected result is stored) can be specified using `-o` or `--output` option.
-In case of multiple input files - output files will be assigned to input files in the same order as specified on command line:
+If you specify multiple input files, then output files will be assigned to input files in the same order as specified on command line:

 ``` bash